eskutcheon/Purr-Patrol-Turret/README.md

 It integrates a simple turret system with an infrared camera running on an NVIDIA Jetson Nano for advanced tracking and targeting using object detection and classification networks running on CUDA.

-The camera system identifies pets and plants within a scene, detects overlap of bounding boxes of pets and plants that happens when pets start tampering with plants, targets the center of their bounding box, and activates a precision jet of water from a sprayer
+The camera system identifies pets and plants within a scene, detects overlap of bounding boxes of pets and plants that happens when pets start tampering with plants, targets the center of their bounding box, and activates a precision jet of water from a sprayer.

-Though the project has been heavily extended since inception, it was originally based on [*HackerShackOfficial*'s `Tracking-Turret` repository](https://github.com/HackerShackOfficial/Tracking-Turret) that activated an airsoft turret based on simple motion detection.
+Though the project has been extended to the point that nothing remains, it was originally based on [*HackerShackOfficial*'s `Tracking-Turret` repository](https://github.com/HackerShackOfficial/Tracking-Turret) that activated an airsoft turret based on simple motion detection.

+## Features

 ## Install Guide